eclipse-velocitas/velocitas-docs/content/en/docs/val/vehicle_service.md

 - Can provide service interfaces to control actuators or to trigger (complex) actions
 - Can provide service interfaces to get data
-- Use service interfaces to register and publish data to the data broker
+- Uses service interfaces to register and publish data to the data broker
-- Reconnects to the data broker in case connection is lost
+- Reconnects to the data broker in case the connection is lost
-- Use the service interface of the data broker via Dapr if deployed
+- Uses the service interface of the data broker via Dapr, if deployed
-- Communicates with a vehicle network which is connected to real hardware (e.g. CAN interface)
+- Communicates with a vehicle network, which is connected to real hardware (e.g., CAN interface)
-- Communicate with a virtual interface (e.g. CAN interface)
+- Communicates with a virtual interface (e.g., CAN interface)
 - (Optional) Provides a simulation mode to run without a network interface

 A vehicle service implementation ..

-- might be implemented vehicle or project specific
+- might be implemented vehicle- or project-specific

 ### Connection status

-To be able to detect connectivity problems users of a gRPC service, e.g. for [ feeding data to the data broker](#interaction-with-the-vehicle-data-broker-optional), shall preferably monitor the gRPC connection state, see: [gRPC Connectivity Semantics and API ](https://grpc.github.io/grpc/core/md_doc_connectivity-semantics-and-api.html).
+To be able to detect connectivity problems users of a gRPC service, e.g., for [ feeding data to the data broker](#interaction-with-the-vehicle-data-broker-optional), shall preferably monitor the gRPC connection state, see: [gRPC Connectivity Semantics and API ](https://grpc.github.io/grpc/core/md_doc_connectivity-semantics-and-api.html).
 This can be used to report or log errors if the connection behaves differently than expected.

 ## Add Dapr support to the vehicle service

-You can use the gRPC proxying feature of Dapr which allows you to use custom \*.proto files/ interfaces instead of the predefined Dapr gRPC interfaces.
+You can use the gRPC proxying feature of Dapr, which allows you to use custom \*.proto files/ interfaces instead of the predefined Dapr gRPC interfaces.
 More can be read at [How-To: Invoke services using gRPC](https://docs.dapr.io/developing-applications/building-blocks/service-invocation/howto-invoke-services-grpc/).

 To support Dapr within your vehicle service application ..

 - the gRPC metadata `dapr-app-id` of the server needs to be specified in the call
-- the used gRPC port should be configurable at least via environment variable, use `DAPR_GRPC_PORT`.
+- the used gRPC port should be configurable at least via the environment variable, use `DAPR_GRPC_PORT`.

 A full reference to the Dapr environment variables can be found [here](https://docs.dapr.io/reference/environment/).

 ### Metadata

-To call the methods of a gRPC server (e.g. register data points on the data broker) via Dapr the gRPC calls needs to be extended with metadata.
+To call the methods of a gRPC server (e.g. register data points on the data broker) via Dapr the gRPC calls need to be extended with metadata.

-It is recommended to read the `dapr-app-id` of the gRPC server either from command line parameter, environment variable of configuration file instead of hardcoding it, see for Python:
+We recommend that you read the `dapr-app-id` of the gRPC server either from the command line parameter, environment variable of configuration file instead of hardcoding it, see for Python:

 ```python
     grpc_metadata = (